Click on Tau for Home Page

 We bow our knees before the Lord

-Many years ago, a friend of mine asked if I had ever really hugged Jesus, and somehow in that discussion was the seed that got me to think more and more about Jesus as He is among us.
+A few years ago, a friend of mine asked if I had ever really hugged Jesus, and somehow in that discussion was the seed that got me to think more and more about Jesus as He is among us.
 There are many ways of seeing Jesus, and when you are able to really see Him in any one of these ways, you will want to form a more intimate relationship with Him.
 You will want to love Him more.
-Devout people see Jesus with the eyes of the Soul.

 Think about that for a few seconds, my friends... that tells you something.
 It tells a story of the intimacy we frequently feel on this journey of faith but also an intimacy which we do not feel often enough.
 When have we really taken the time to hug Jesus?
 Are we so “used to” the Eucharist, that this mystery of the Eucharist has become commonplace?
 When you receive Communion do you do so because you truly seek this intimate union with Jesus, or has communion become an automatic act that no longer evokes any particular thought in you?